 \subsection{Evaluation on Traffic Generation}

 In this section, we conduct experiments to evaluate the performance of traffic generation tasks.
-We generate five important header fields as described in Section \ref{sec:data}.
+We generate important header fields as described in Section \ref{sec:data}.
+To evaluate the fidelity of generated traffic, the JSD comparing with real traffic is presented in Table \ref{tb:TG}, and we also provide the AC and F1 results of generation in Appendix Table \ref{tb:TG1}.
+As more diverse IPs may provide better privacy, we do not show the JSD on IPs in Table \ref{tb:TG}, and evaluate their Diversity Ratio in Table \ref{tb:TG1}.
 Since packets in the same flow can have different header fields, we only conduct packet-level traffic generation.
-NetGPT-A is finetuned by all targeted header fields and all datasets simultaneously.
 Also, as BERT-based models lack the generation ability, we do not compare with ET-BERT.

-From Table \ref{tb:TG}, we can make the following observations. \textbf{(1)} NetGPT achieves the best average performance and outperforms GPT-2 in all the datasets on all metrics, demonstrating the effectiveness of shuffling in the traffic generation tasks. \textbf{(2)} NetGPT-A receives lower average performance than NetGPT, however, outperforms NetGPT in two datasets, which may be because similar traffic may have different network header fields in different datasets. \textbf{(3)} NetGPT can achieve much better DR which may help broaden the testing scopes for network behavior simulation in the real world.
+As lower JSD means better fidelity, from Table \ref{tb:TG}, we can make the following observations. \textbf{(1)} Both NetGPT and GPT-2 can obtain great fidelity with much lower JSD around 0.1, especially compared to the existing GAN-based model with JSD \cite{Yin0JFS22} around [0.1,0.6]. \textbf{(2)} NetGPT achieves the best average performance and outperforms GPT-2 in most datasets, demonstrating the effectiveness of shuffling in the traffic generation tasks.
+Specially, although GPT-2 has already gained great fidelity with low JSD, the JSD of NetGPT further decreases by about 50\% on ISXW.

+We also confirm visually that the structure of these distributions greatly matches the original raw trace in Figure \ref{fig:cdf}.
+Additionally, accurately capturing the distribution of header fields with large support show higher importance for downstream tasks, e.g., attack detection \cite{Yin0JFS22}.
+Figure \ref{fig:dport} shows NetGPT can better capture the structure of top-K destination ports.
+Results of source ports and length are also presented in Appendix Figure \ref{fig:sport} and \ref{fig:len}.